Colophon

 A colophon is a brief statement about how a book was produced.
 In this case it explains how this website was made.

 This website was first published in the fall of 2011 in Waco, Texas.
 It was built on a self-hosted server using WordPress.
 It’s gone through several iterations over the years as a blog and portfolio, and I’ve rebuilt it a few times.
-I designed and built the current version of the site myself.
-It is optimized to have a very low carbon footprint.
+I designed and built the current version myself with a focus on minimizing its carbon footprint.

-Everything is open souce and published on GitHub if you’d like to poke around.
+Everything is open source and published on GitHub if you’d like to poke around.

 Technologies

-All the individual posts are written in markdown for ease of portability.
+All posts are written in markdown for portability.
 My content management system (CMS) is a bunch of files and folders on my operating system.
 I use GitHub for version control and backups.

 License

 The code for this website is released under the MIT License.
-If you republish any of the content on this site, you must provide an author credit and a link back to this site.
+If you republish any of the content on this site, please provide an author credit and a link back to this site.